jhpyle/docassemble/_docs/docker.md

 starting it.
 This allows you to see the logs that were created when each of the `supervisord` services were shutting down.
-To inspect the file system of a stopped container, you can create a Docker image from the stoppedn container, and then use `docker run` to create a container from that image, with a special "entry point" that simply runs a shell (instead of running **docassemble**).
+To inspect the file system of a stopped container, you can create a Docker image from the stopped container, and then use `docker run` to create a container from that image, with a special "entry point" that simply runs a shell (instead of running **docassemble**).

 {% highlight bash %}
 docker commit 352b3835eefc deleteme